jsinger67/parol/docs/ParGrammar.md

 ## Scanner control

 A scanner (aka lexer) is automatically created from all used terminal symbols.
+Terminal symbols can also be associated with different scanner states.
+See section [Scanner states](#scanner-states) below for more details.

 ### New line handling